ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/microclimate_theory.md

 are exposed to.
 In terrestrial ecosystems, microclimates often deviate strongly from the climate representative of a large geographic region, the macroclimate {cite}`kemppinen_microclimate_2024`.
-For example, the temperature directly above a rainforest canopy might be modulated the due to small scale variations in topography and aspect.
+For example, the temperature directly above a rainforest canopy might be modulated due to small scale variations in topography and aspect.
 The temperature above the canopy is typically several degrees higher than near the surface, the surface under a dense canopy tends to be cooler than unshaded surface spots, and temperatures